chelmertz/chelmertz.github.io/_posts/2025-02-12-slideshow-presentation-checklist.md

 ## Actual example

-Today, I held another presentation, using the above points, and it was much better received.
+Today, I held another presentation (on ephemeral dev. envs).
+I prepared using the above points, and it was much better received - lots of questions timed together with the topic of the current slide, etc.

 The actual slides came out like this:

 1. Title
 2. Problems now: 1 .., 2 .., 3 ..